thoughtworksarts/thoughtworksarts.github.io/app/_posts/2020-06-22-welcoming-new-residents-synthetic-media.markdown

 {% include image file='alexa-call-mom.jpg'
    caption='Installation shot of *Alexa: Call Mom!*' %}

-Nouf plans to develop a project at ThoughtWorks which seeks to understand cultural transmission of ideas and worldviews across human generations, using her own family and upbringing in the Middle East as a reference point.
+Nouf plans to develop a project at Thoughtworks which seeks to understand cultural transmission of ideas and worldviews across human generations, using her own family and upbringing in the Middle East as a reference point.
 Nouf is tracing a line which formed the context around her family’s story, through restrictive implementations of puritanical Wahhabism, waves of immigration, classic Egyptian cinema of the 1940s and Saudi attitudes of identity in contemporary times.

 Nouf will process elements of cultural artifacts from her personal history and research, transforming them into machine learning systems.
 This will allow her to monitor, measure and reproduce new forms and explore patterns of learned cultural transmission over through generations.